CommunitySolidServer/CommunitySolidServer/config/http/README.md

 * *legacy-websocket*: Follows the legacy Solid WebSocket [specification](https://github.com/solid/solid-spec/blob/master/api-websockets.md).
   Will be removed in future versions.
+* *new-old-websockets.json*: Support for both the legacy Solid Websockets and the new WebSocketChannel2023.
 * *webhooks*: Follows the WebHookChannel2023
   [specification](https://solid.github.io/notifications/webhook-channel-2023) draft.
 * *websockets*: Follows the WebSocketChannel2023